theforeman/foreman_monitoring/README.md

 Furthermore it allows to individually set a downtime at the host detail view or as a bulk action from the host overview.

+# Troubleshooting

+Logging entries relevant to the plug-in will be located in the Foreman's log which is by default `/var/log/foreman/production.log`.

+Also check the troubleshooting section of the Smart Proxy plug-in if problems occure in the underlying communication.

 ## Contributing